RagingKore/Raging.Data.ReverseEngineering/README.md

 Features:

 * Pluralization of generated identifiers for properties and collections, by providing an IPluralizationService interface, much like EF 6 Contrib.
 Default is English.
-* Camel case, wich will also remove invalid characters from generated identifiers.
+* Camel case, which will also remove invalid characters from generated identifiers.
 * Default values are automatically generated in the constructor no matter if the columns is required or not.
-* Table filtering by providing a white list and a black list.
+* Table filtering provided by a white list and a black list.
+(May allow regex expression in the future.)
 * Global name overrides by convention.
-Ex: From="dbo.tbl_Person.Person_Name" To="Name" to rename column or From="dbo.tbl_Person" To="Person"
+Example: From="dbo.tbl_Person.Person_Name" To="Name" to rename column or From="dbo.tbl_Person" To="Person"
 * Many to Many relations are properly named.
 It seems nothing in the world does this... don't really know why.
 * Computed columns are generated as read only.
 (No setters.)
 * Supports Spatial.DbGeometry and Spatial.DbGeography.